Tridiagonal matrix decomposition for Hamiltonian simulation on a quantum computer: Introduction

 \section{Introduction}

-Simulation of quantum Hamiltonians is one of the first directions that emerged in the field of quantum computing, since it is believed that quantum simulation should be faster on a quantum device than on a classical one \cite{feynman2018simulating}.
-Over the years this field has evolved and great progress has been made since the first description by Lloyd \cite{lloyd1996universal} in $1996$, where a Hamiltonian for local interactions was considered.
-Latest developed techniques, such as quantum walk algorithm \cite{Berry}, simulation by Qubitization \cite{Low2019hamiltonian}, and others \cite{childs2003exponential, berry2015simulating, berry2016corrected, low2017optimal} are often described in terms of calls to an oracle, but the construction of the oracle itself is usually not considered in detail.
-It is worth noting that without an efficient circuit, the number of gates in the algorithm may be very large and a theoretical exponential speedup may not lead to a useful algorithm for practical applications.
+Simulation of quantum Hamiltonians is one of the first directions that can potentially demonstrate quantum advantage \cite{feynman2018simulating}.
+Over the years this field has evolved and great progress has been made since the first description \cite{lloyd1996universal}.
+The latest developed techniques, such as the quantum walk algorithm \cite{Berry}, simulation by qubitization \cite{Low2019hamiltonian}, and others \cite{childs2003exponential, berry2015simulating, berry2016corrected, low2017optimal}, are often described in terms of calls to an oracle, but the construction of the oracle is usually not specified.
+In a notable exception from the above, the oracle is constructed in Ref.~\cite{suau2021practical} and the constant factor in gate scalability is calculated.

-One way to implement a circuit for the Hamiltonian simulation on a quantum computer is to decompose the Hamiltonian $H$ into a sum of Pauli strings (tensor product of Pauli matrices) and approximate the operator $e^{-iHt}$ with product formulae \cite{Trotter, Childs_Trotter}.
+The standard approach to implement a circuit for Hamiltonian simulation on a quantum computer is to decompose the Hamiltonian $H$ into a sum of Pauli strings (tensor product of Pauli matrices) and approximate the operator $e^{-\imath Ht}$ with product formulas \cite{ Trotter, Childs_Trotter}.
 With a naive approach, the number of Pauli strings to consider is $4^n$ if the size of $H$ is $2^n \times 2^n$.
-It has been shown that modeling $e^{-iHt}$ using this approach is more efficient if one can group resulting Pauli strings into commuting sets \cite{Kawase, Berg, mukhopadhyay2023synthesizing}.
+It was conjectured that modeling $e^{-\imath Ht}$ using this approach is more efficient if one can group the resulting Pauli strings into commuting sets \cite{Kawase, Berg, mukhopadhyay2023synthesizing}.
+It was shown that the set of all Pauli operators (without identity) of size $4^n -1$ can be divided into $2^n + 1$ different subsets, each consisting of $2^n - 1$ internally commuting elements \cite{unbiased}.

-In general, finding the maximal set of commuting sets by brute force requires exponential time.
-The problem of partitioning a Hamiltonian decomposition in the Pauli basis featuring sets of commuting operators was studied in the framework of simultaneous measurements \cite{Izmaylov, unbiased}.
-Typically, this problem may be solved by building a graph with Pauli strings as nodes, connected if they commute.
-The graph coloring algorithm to find commuting fragments (cliques) is NP-Complete, but good heuristics exist \cite{Cliques}.
+The problem of partitioning a Hamiltonian decomposition in the Pauli basis featuring sets of commuting operators was studied in the framework of simultaneous measurements \cite{Izmaylov}.
+Typically, this problem may be solved by building a graph with Pauli strings as nodes, connected if they commute, i.e., the clique problem.
+Further, it can be reduced to the graph-coloring problem which is NP-Complete, but heuristics exist \cite{Cliques}.